Arin13-03/Secrets-Web-App/README.md

 1. Clone it to your local machine.
 2. Open CLI and change the directory where you have stored the project.
 3. In CLI type: **npm i** (as I have already put all the required dependencies).
-4. open pgAdmin and create a new database of any name you like.
+4. Open pgAdmin and create a new database of any name you like.
-5. copy the code from **query.sql** and paste it into your query tool in pgAdmin.
+5. Copy the code from **query.sql** and paste it into your query tool in pgAdmin.
   > (Do check you are in your database root directory).
-6. create a **.env** in your root directory with details like database name, password, and host.
+6. Create a **.env** in your root directory with details like database name, password, and host.
-7. type **npm i nodemon** (for faster server restart on save).
+7. Type **npm i nodemon** (for faster server restart on save).